 What is it?

-Spain’s attempt to out-Golf the Golf.
-In the past, buyers who wanted something Golf-ish for a bit less money have tended to buy, erm, a second-hand Golf, but the third-generation Leon – based on the same spangly MQB platform as the MkVII Golf and the new Audi A3 – might finally be the car to lure budget-conscious hatch buyers from the German end of the new car market and into something a bit sharper, smarter-looking and with keener handling.
+The Leon is Spain’s strongest attempt to out-Golf the Golf yet.
+And it’s really not far off it.
+Largely because it’s based on the same spangly MQB platform as the MkVIII Golf and Audi A3 – so might finally be the car to lure budget-conscious hatch buyers from the German end of the new car market and into something a bit sharper, smarter-looking and with keener handling.